MsMc24/G1-finalproject/README.md

 <p>
 (4m) 5.
 First Listen: T uses TTS to have Ss listen to the story and listen for the main idea.T asks Ss question: What is Maria's dream?
 Did you guess correctly? 👂🏼👂🏼👂🏼
 <p>
 (6m) 6.
 2nd Listen: T reviews T/F questions, and shows Ss the app.
-Then Ss listen to the story again (stopping halfway through to let Ss answer before finishing) and then Ss answer true and false questions with their partner.  👂🏼👂🏼👂🏼
+Then Ss listen to the story again (stopping halfway through to let Ss answer before finishing) and then Ss answer true and false questions with their partner.
+If the answer if false, Ss discuss with partner what information to change to make it true 👂🏼👂🏼👂🏼
 <p>
 (6m) 7.
 Third Listen: T reviews comprehension questions for the review quiz and then Ss listen to the story again for details.
 Then Ss take a quiz with their partner.👂🏼👂🏼👂🏼 T briefly goes over the answers with whole class.
 <p>